Judicial Codes Counselor

 The Office of the Judicial Codes Counselor (JCC) provides free assistance to any member of the Cornell community accused of violating the Campus Code of Conduct, the Code of Academic Integrity, or Cornell University Policy 6.4.
 All communications with a JCC are confidential as long as the proceedings remain with Cornell’s judicial system.

-A part of Cornell University’s campus disciplinary system, the JCC office consists of four law students—the judicial codes counselor, the associate JCC, and two assistant JCCs.
+A part of Cornell University’s campus disciplinary system, the JCC office consists of five law students—the Judicial Codes Counselor, the Associate JCC, and three assistant JCCs.
 All perform the functions listed below.
-The current judicial codes counselor is Adebola Olofin.
+The current Judicial Codes Counselor is Marisa O’Gara.

 How can a JCC assist me?

 In a case arising under the Code of Conduct, a JCC can assist you by explaining the judicial process and giving advice.
 A JCC may also participate in discussions with a Judicial Administrator (JA) or represent you at a hearing.